apache/skywalking/docs/en/setup/backend/backend-mongodb-monitoring.md

 ## Data flow

-1. The mongodb-exporter collect metrics data from MongoDB.
+1. The `mongodb-exporter` collects metrics data from MongoDB.
+The exporter works side by side with the MongoDB node.
 2. OpenTelemetry Collector fetches metrics from mongodb-exporter via Prometheus Receiver and pushes metrics to SkyWalking OAP Server via OpenTelemetry gRPC exporter.
 3. The SkyWalking OAP Server parses the expression with [MAL](../../concepts-and-designs/mal.md) to